Body Armour UK Logo

 Contrary to popular belief - the bigger the knife, the easier it is for body armour to resist its penetration.
 This is the reason our newest protection materials concentrate on smaller cross-sectional weapons.

-We make this body armour from the same material as our bomb blast blankets.
-In January 2006 we tested the vest to reveal a very impressive V50 result of F1, which is a steel fragment strike at a supersonic 400 metres per second.
+We make our anti stab vest body armour from the same material as our bomb blast blankets.
+In January 2006 we re-tested the vest to reveal a very impressive V50 result of 400m/s, which is a steel fragment strike at a supersonic velocity.
 Personnel who remove land mines are generally supplied with 460m/s systems.

 We also ran some low threat ballistic trials against this anti-stab body armour.
 We reported a .38 Special at 200m/s and a .45 Colt at 180m/s.